 12 Autumn Leaf Crafts and Activities

-1.)
-Go on a Fall Nature Walk together and collect autumn leaves, acorns, pinecones, and other nature items
+2. Go on a Fall Nature Walk together and collect autumn leaves, acorns, pinecones, and other nature items.

-2.)
-Make Nature Crowns with brown paper bags and duct tape (use autumn flowers and leaves)
+3. Make Nature Crowns with brown paper bags and duct tape (use autumn flowers and leaves).

 4 Apple Activities, Crafts & Recipes

-15.)
-Bake an Apple Cake together (or apple pie, apple muffins, etc)
+15. Bake an Apple Bundt Cake together (or your favorite apple treat!)

 7 Kids Art Activities with an Autumn Twist

-17.)
-Pointillism Art (use the eraser side of a pencil and a stamp pad or a Q-tip and paints to make animals, trees, or designs) Draw a tree trunk with black or brown marker (or tape) and put out paints or stamp pads in autumn colors.
+18. Pointillism Art: use the eraser side of a pencil and a stamp pad or a Q-tip and paints to make animals, trees, or designs.
+Draw a tree trunk with black or brown marker (or tape) and put out paints or stamp pads in autumn colors.

 4 Crafts to Make and Play with

-26.)
-Make Melted Crayon Rocks to give as gifts, play with, or use as decoration
+26. Make beautiful Rock Collage Art with Autumn Leaves to give as gifts, play with, or use as decoration.

 3 More September Activities for Kids

-28.)
-Make your own Fall Sensory Bin with wheat berries, rice, or sand plus scoops, animal figurines, nature items, and/or red buttons or pompoms
+29. Make your own Fall Sensory Bin with wheat berries, rice, or sand plus scoops, animal figurines, nature items, and/or red buttons or pompoms.

-29.)
-Head to the library and check out some Books about Autumn.
+30. Head to the library and check out some Books about Autumn.
 You can also begin building a seasonal library for your home.

 Need some suggestions?
 Ask your children’s librarian or try some of these: